top of page

 High Quality Marine Salt

-Hermit Crabs need marine salt in their salt pool to mimic the natural ocean.
-Salt pools provide the correct salinity for their shell water, as well as providing vital vitamins and minerals that they need.
-Marine salt is the only salt that they need.
-Avoid aquarium salt, sea salt, salt flakes, pet store crab salts, Himalayan salt, table salt, cooking salt, Celtic salt etc. These products are not safe and do not mimic the natural salinity of the ocean.
+Salt pools ensure the appropriate salinity for their shell water and supply essential vitamins and minerals.
+Only marine salt should be used, as it is the sole type necessary.
+Avoid using aquarium salt, sea salt, salt flakes, pet store crab salts, Himalayan salt, table salt, cooking salt, Celtic salt, and similar products.
+These alternatives are unsafe and do not accurately replicate the ocean's natural salinity.

 Water Conditioner

-There are certain chemicals and heavy metals in tap water that are toxic to hermit crabs, therefore we must remove those before the water is considered safe.
-These include Ammonia, Chlorine, Chloramine, Nitrites, and Nitrates.
+Tap water contains certain chemicals and heavy metals that are harmful to hermit crabs, necessitating their removal before the water can be deemed safe.
+These substances include ammonia, chlorine, chloramine, nitrites, and nitrates.

-There is really only one brand that we recommend across the board because it removes EVERYTHING in just 1 drop per litre.
-Seachem Prime Water Conditioner.
-This is readily available online and in most pet stores/aquariums.
+We recommend one brand universally, as it effectively eliminates all contaminants with just one drop per liter: Seachem Prime Water Conditioner.
+This product is widely available online and in most pet stores or aquariums.
 Both pools should be treated with Prime.

 Thermometer/Hygrometer